yuribreion1/second-brain/docs/technology/github/ghas.md

 In GitHub, the **Dependency graph** is a good place to see what open-source dependencies are in use in your project.

-To access the Dependency graph of your repository, access: <https://github.com/repo_name/second-brain/network/dependencies>
+To access the Dependency graph of your repository, [example](https://github.com/repo_name/second-brain/network/dependencies)

 ## References